Genesis 25

 Genesis 25:19-26The Struggle in the Womb

-19And these are the generations of Isaac, Abraham's son: Abraham begat Isaac: 20And Isaac was forty years old when he took Rebekah to wife, the daughter of Bethuel the Syrian, of Padan-aram, the sister to Laban the Syrian.
-21And Isaac intreated the LORD for his wife, because she was barren: and the LORD was intreated of him, and Rebekah conceived.
+19And these are the generations of Isaac, Abraham’s son: Abraham begat Isaac: 20And Isaac was forty years old when he took Rebekah to wife, the daughter of Bethuel the Syrian of Padanaram, the sister to Laban the Syrian.
+21And Isaac intreated the LORD for his wife, because she was barren: and the LORD was intreated of him, and Rebekah his wife conceived.
 22And the children struggled together within her; and she said, If it be so, why am I thus?
 And she went to enquire of the LORD.

 Rebekah's womb churns with two nations at war.
 Jacob comes second, gripping his brother's heel-even at birth, he reaches for the birthright.

 Isaac prays for his wife.
 Like Abraham before him, Isaac knows the pattern: the woman is barren, and God opens the womb.
-The prayer is not a command.
-It is a request.
+The prayer is a request, an earnest plea.
 “Intreat” means to plead, to ask earnestly.
 Isaac holds the promise lightly enough to ask, and trusts God enough to believe the answer will come.

 God answers Isaac's prayer.
 Rebekah conceives.
-What seemed impossible is made possible - not through Isaac's strength, not through any human power, but through the God who closes and opens the womb.
+What seemed impossible is made possible by the God who closes and opens the womb.
 Every generation of the promise comes the same way: by asking, by waiting, by trusting a God who gives when He chooses.

 Rebekah asks why.
 She does not keep silent and endure.
 She does not assume this is normal and necessary.
 She goes to the LORD.
 “If it be so, why am I thus?”
 The question drives her to seek an answer from the only one who can give it.
 Her pain becomes a prayer.